BabatundeOnabajo/Think-Before-You-Print-For-Web-Browsers/README.md

 # Background
 Many businesses and organisations in the United Kingdom try to reduce paper waste.
 Paper waste accounts for a significant amount of waste: in the United Kingdom alone, the council West Lothian

+It is customary in the UK to see many businesses and other organisations have the following in their email signature: **"Think Before You Print"**.
+This browser extension goes one step further by asking the user to think before they print as they are about to print an online document.

 # Techical Architecture in Diagrammatic Form

 # Requirements
-In order to use this extension, it is advisable to have the following:
+In order to use this extension, it is advisable to have the following depending upon your system:

 ### Windows